 Moreover, drinking a smoothie before a workout can hydrate you.
-Hydration is vital for sport performance.
+Hydration is vital for sport performance as well.

 Can I have a fruit smoothie on an empty stomach before a workout?

-Certainly, you want to drink an easily digested smoothie before a workout.
-Therefore, you shouldn’t add too many ingredients.
-Your preworkout smoothie should be pretty simple.
-Add only 2-3 ingredients can make a smoothie difficult to digest.
+Certainly, you should drink an easily digested smoothie before a workout.
+Don’t add too many ingredients.
+More than 2-3 ingredients can make a smoothie difficult to digest.

 Furthermore, a preworkout smoothie should be based on fruits, which are rich in sugars.
-Only too much sugar is bad for our health.
-After all, muscle stores sugar as glycogen, which is the main source of energy.
+Sugar from fruits before exercise is great for the body.
+Muscle stores sugar as glycogen, which is the main source of energy.

-Actually, fruits are the best sugar source, as they contain much more than sugar.
-Fruits are packed with antioxidants, vitamins, electrolytes, and other health-promoting phytochemicals.
+Actually, fruits contain much more than sugar.
+They’re packed with antioxidants, vitamins, electrolytes, and other health-promoting phytochemicals.

 Moreover, consuming foods high in nitrates seems to increase energy and enhance athletic performance.
-Nitrates help the body supply blood and oxygen to muscles more effectively.
-What foods are naturally high in nitrates?
+Nitrates help the body supply oxygen to muscles.

-Certainly, consuming carbs before a workout helps sport performance.
+Certainly, consuming carbs before a workout promotes athletic performance.
 Oats, bread, rice, or pasta are great as a preworkout meal.
-But, you should eat food high in fiber at least 2-3 hours before exercise.
-Otherwise, you’ll probably feel bloated.
+But, you should eat foods high in fiber at least 2-3 hours before exercise.
+Otherwise, you’ll probably feel bloated or stomach cramps.

-Additionally, you shouldn’t consume beans, greens, seeds and nuts before exercise.
-Certainly, these foods are super healthy, packed with vitamins.
-But, they need a lot of time to be digested.
+Most noteworthy, you shouldn’t consume beans, seeds and nuts before exercise.
+Although, these foods are very, they’re particularly high in fiber.
+Also, they aren’t easily digested.

 Is it good to drink smoothies after working out?

-A post workout meal has to be rich in carbs and protein.
+A post-workout meal has to be rich in carbs and protein as well.
 You need carbs to quickly replenish glycogen.

 A green smoothie is an ideal post-workout meal.
-Not only replenishes the glycogen stores, but also, help promotes muscle recovery, due to the high antioxidant, vitamin and mineral content.
+Not only smoothies replenish glycogen stores, but also, they promote muscle recovery, due to their high antioxidant, vitamin and mineral content.

 What kind of smoothie is good after a workout?

-Post workout smoothies should contain quality carbs.
-Fruits are excellent sources of carbs and sugars.
-They’ll help replenish your muscle glycogen stores.
+Post-workout smoothies should contain high-quality carbs.
+Fruits are excellent sources of carbs and sugars, replenishing muscle glycogen stores.

 Electrolytes are lost through sweating.
-It’s crucial for athletes to replenish them, as soon, as possible.
-For instance, electrolyte imbalances can lead to many adverse effects, like leg cramps, and poor athletic performance.
+So, it’s crucial for athletes to replenish them as soon as possible.
+Electrolyte imbalances can lead to many adverse effects, like leg cramps, and poor athletic performance.

-Additionally, you can add a scoop of a quality plant-based protein powder to significantly boost your protein intake after exercise.
+Additionally, you can add a scoop of a high-quality plant-based protein powder to significantly boost your protein intake after exercise.

 What food should you avoid after a workout?

 Furthermore, you should avoid foods high in fat.
-Although we need fat, too much fat isn’t good after exercise.
+Although we need fat, too much fat isn’t good.
 Prefer to consume fat from seeds or nuts.
-You can add them to your post-workout smoothie as well.
+You can add them to your post-workout smoothie.